 The Cumberland Plateau Stewardship Fund (CPSF) was established in 2013 to restore forest and freshwater habitats to conditions that will improve associated wildlife species and the health of freshwater systems, while advancing strategies to support working forests.
-The fund helps nonprofits, government agencies, and other local partners work together to accelerate restoration of shortleaf pine and oak savanna, riparian forest, and instream habitats in strategic geographies within the greater Cumberland Plateau region.
+CPSF helps nonprofits, government agencies, and other local partners work together to accelerate restoration of shortleaf pine and oak savanna, riparian forest, and instream habitats in strategic geographies within the greater Cumberland Plateau, one of the most biodiverse regions in the United States.

-The CPSF will award at least \$1 million per year in competitive grants that support five priority strategies: establishing shortleaf pine and oak forests; enhancing and maintaining existing shortleaf pine-oak ecosystems; restoring and enhancing riparian forests and watershed health; expanding and coordinating technical assistance and outreach; and facilitating conservation easements.
-In eight years, the fund has invested a total of \$7.6 million in 53 projects, leveraging more than \$10.5 million in conservation resources.
+The CPSF will award competitive grants annually that support five priority strategies: establishing shortleaf pine and oak forests; enhancing and maintaining existing shortleaf pine-oak ecosystems; restoring and enhancing riparian forests and watershed health; expanding and coordinating technical assistance and outreach; and facilitating conservation easements.
+In ten years, the fund has invested more than \$12.5 million in 70 projects, leveraging \$23 million in conservation resources.

-The CPSF is a public-private partnership, with federal funding provided by the USDA's Forest Service and Natural Resources Conservation Service and the U.S. Fish and Wildlife Service, and private funding from International Paper's Forestland Stewards Partnership, Altria Group and the American Forest Foundation's Southern Woods for At-Risk Wildlife Partnership.
+The CPSF is a public-private partnership, with federal funding provided by the Natural Resources Conservation Service and the U.S. Fish and Wildlife Service, and private funding from International Paper's Forestland Stewards Partnership and Altria Group.